Samshvilde: Decline

 Samshvilde was attacked by the invading Mongols on their way to Tbilisi, the capital of Georgia, in 1236.
-In March 1440, it was sacked by Jahan Shah, leader of the Kara Koyunlu, indignant at refusal of Alexander I of Georgia to submit to his suzerainty.
+In March 1440, it was sacked by Jahan Shah, leader of the Qara Qoyunlu, indignant at refusal of Alexander I of Georgia to submit to his suzerainty.
 According to the contemporary historian Thomas of Metsoph, Jahan Shah captured the besieged city "through deceit" on the day of Pentecost and massacred its population, building a minaret of 1,664 severed human heads at the gate of the city; sixty Christian priests, monks, and noblemen were put to death for their refusal to apostatize.
 Even some of those who agreed to renounce Christianity were not spared.
 Survivors had to seek refuge in the thick forests around Samshvilde.

 The city never fully recovered from this blow and lost its past importance, save for its function as a peripheral fortress.
 After the final disintegration of the Kingdom of Georgia in the 1490s, it became part of the Kingdom of Kartli.
 In 1578, Samshvilde was occupied by the Ottoman army under Lala Mustafa Pasha during its victorious campaign in Georgia, but, in 1583, it was recovered by King Simon I of Kartli.
 In 1636, Rostom of Kartli granted Samshvilde in possession to his treasurer, Shiosh Khmaladze, and, in 1693, Heraclius I of Kartli bestowed it upon the Baratashvili noble family.

-Samshvilde rose to relative importance in 1747, when the Muslim Georgian prince Abdullah Beg employed Lesgian mercenaries and fortified the Samshvilde fortress in his quest to challenge the hold of Kartli exercised by his Christian relative, Teimuraz II.
+Samshvilde rose to relative importance in 1747, when the Muslim Georgian prince Abdullah Beg employed Lezgins mercenaries and fortified the Samshvilde fortress in his quest to challenge the hold of Kartli exercised by his Christian relative, Teimuraz II.
 Abdullah Beg's designs were dashed by Teimuraz's son, Heraclius, who stormed Samshvilde and made the pretender captive in 1749.
 The city was left in the hands of Abdullah Beg's younger brother, Husayn Beg, who, in 1751, surrendered to Heraclius II and resettled to Tbilisi.